anaceliacunha/dto-poc/libs/README.md

 - GroupId: `com.activate`
 - ArtifactId: `activate-api-models`
 - Version: `1.0.0-SNAPSHOT`
+- Packages: `com.activate.models`, `com.activate.apis`

 ### Python Library (`python-lib`)

 **What it does:**
-- Copies sources from `gen/python-models` and `gen/python-api` during build
+- Receives generated sources directly from OpenAPI generator
-- Packages into a Python wheel
+- Packages into a Python wheel using standard setuptools
 - Combines models and API into a single `activate_api_models` package

 **Used by:** `services/python-app`